The halide ions as reducing agents

 Testing for the products of reactions

-For these reactions of the hydrogen halides with concentrated sulfuric acid there is obviously a range of different products produced, the table below summaries a range of tests to identify these individual substances:
+For these reactions of the hydrogen halides with concentrated sulfuric acid there is obviously a range of different products produced; the table below summarises a range of tests to identify these individual substances:

 sulfur dioxide gas (SO2)

-• sulfur dioxide gas has an eggy smell.
+• sulfur dioxide gas has a sharp, choking smell.

 Will turn strips of filter paper soaked in orange acidified potassium dichromate solution from orange to green.
-This happens because the SO2 gas will reduce the orange Cr6+ion in the dichromate to the form the green Cr3+ ion.
+This happens because the SO2 gas will reduce the orange Cr6+ ion in the dichromate to form the green Cr3+ ion.

 hydrogen chloride gas (HCl)